baponkar/KeblaOS/README.md

 - **Share Ideas and Feedback**: Participate in discussions and brainstorm sessions.
 - **Spread the Word**: Help us reach a broader audience by sharing our mission.

 Together, let's create something remarkable.
-Join the Indigenous OS project and be part of a legacy that blends tradition with innovation.
+Join the KeblaOS project and be part of a legacy that blends tradition with innovation.